jeethridge/terraform-ansible-example/README.md

 ```

 # TODO
-It would be nice to poplate an inventory file where groups mapped to the instance tages.
+It would be nice to populate an inventory file where groups mapped to the instance tags.